KENE508/Prompt-Engineering-/README.md

 AI models and their chatbots are 2 very different things.
 For instance, open AI model, OpenAI(GPT -4) would allow you interact with this model through chatgpt or the PaLM model by google through Bard or Gemini etc

+In reality LLMs use Tokens to identify different words.
+Behind the scenes, it breaks down words into tokens, using a lot of maths and statistics to determine what words are statistically probable to follow your tokens based on what it learnt from it's training data.

+# Inside LLMs
+* Parameters -->
+* Layers -->
+* Tokens -->
+ The more parameter, layers and tokens you feed an LLM, the "smarter" they get.So you'd want to use LLMs with more of these features

+## The Reversal Curse
+For LLMs A = B but B != A
+That's what the reversal curse talks about